WHULuoJiaTeam/luojianet/luojianet_ms/python/luojianet_ms/nn/probability/README.md

         Transform a specific type of layers in DNN model to corresponding BNN layer.

         Args:
-            dnn_layer_type (Cell): The type of DNN layer to be transformed to BNN layer.
+            dnn_layer_type (Module): The type of DNN layer to be transformed to BNN layer.
 The optional values are nn.Dense, nn.Conv2d.
-            bnn_layer_type (Cell): The type of BNN layer to be transformed to.
+            bnn_layer_type (Module): The type of BNN layer to be transformed to.
 The optional values are DenseReparameterization, ConvReparameterization.
             get_args (dict): The arguments gotten from the DNN layer.
 Default: None. add_args (dict): The new arguments added to BNN layer.
 Default: None.

         Returns:
-            Cell, a trainable model wrapped by TrainOneStepCell, whose sprcific type of layer is transformed to the corresponding bayesian layer.
+            Module, a trainable model wrapped by TrainOneStepCell, whose sprcific type of layer is transformed to the corresponding bayesian layer.
         """
 ```